jnozzi/cocoadev.com/markdown/ParsingXMLRPCData.md

-I have been trying to get a reply from an XML-RPC class parsed out into an General/NSArray and was having absolutely no luck and now it won't even run with just a simple string.
+I have been trying to get a reply from an XML-RPC class parsed out into an NSArray and was having absolutely no luck and now it won't even run with just a simple string.
 I get either a segmentation fault, or a bus error.
 Obviously I'm missing something but I have no idea what it is.
 The data *does* display just fine.
 The segmentation fault comes almost exactly one second after the window with the data is drawn.

 *edit*
 After running the app in the debugger, I get EXC_BAD_ACCESS which, as I remember, is from trying to dereference an object that isn't there anymore.
 The thing is that I'm not actually releasing or autoreleasing anything yet.

 The code:

-General/GVWindow.h
+GVWindow.h

 #import <Cocoa/Cocoa.h>

-@interface General/GVWindow : General/NSObject {
+@interface GVWindow : NSObject {
-	General/IBOutlet General/NSTextField *urlLine;
+	IBOutlet NSTextField *urlLine;
-	General/IBOutlet General/NSTextField *loginLine;
+	IBOutlet NSTextField *loginLine;
-	General/IBOutlet General/NSTextField *passwordLine;
+	IBOutlet NSTextField *passwordLine;
-	General/IBOutlet General/NSTableView *calendarsList;
+	IBOutlet NSTableView *calendarsList;
-	General/IBOutlet General/NSButton *loadButton;
+	IBOutlet NSButton *loadButton;

-	General/NSArray *calendarsArray;
+	NSArray *calendarsArray;
 }

-- (int)numberOfRowsInTableView:(General/NSTableView *)aTableView;
+- (int)numberOfRowsInTableView:(NSTableView *)aTableView;
-- (id)tableView:(General/NSTableView *)aTableView objectValueForTableColumn:(General/NSTableColumn *)aTableColumn row:(int)row;
+- (id)tableView:(NSTableView *)aTableView objectValueForTableColumn:(NSTableColumn *)aTableColumn row:(int)row;
 - (int)loadCalendarsArray;

 @end

-General/GVWindow.m
+GVWindow.m

-@implementation General/GVWindow
+@implementation GVWindow

 - (void) awakeFromNib {
-	calendarsArray = General/[[NSArray alloc] init];
+	calendarsArray = [[NSArray alloc] init];
 	[self loadCalendarsArray];
 }

 - (int) loadCalendarsArray {
-//	XMLRPC *rpc = General/XMLRPC alloc] init];
+//	XMLRPC *rpc = XMLRPC alloc] init];
 //	[[NSString *query = [rpc runBasicQuery:@"http://localhost:8888/" andMethod:@"grapevine.list_calendars"];
 //	[query autorelease];
 //	if ( [rpc getLastCommandStatus] > 0 ) {